-First, you should clearly define the goal of your journey mapping workshop.
+First, you should clearly define the goal of your workshop.
 The goal must be specific and achievable.
 It cannot be trying the CJM framework because you heard you should do it.
 Nor can it be creating a ton of detailed customer journey maps that cover all aspects of user interactions.
 This is just not feasible, won't fit into a single workshop, and will probably take you a year to complete.

 I'd say it's been a productive customer journey mapping workshop if you came up with the map structure and went over the as-is processes.
 This along might take you a good couple hours so don't think you'll nail an entire journey map in a day. 😉

 Here is a list of sound goals you can set for your kick-off customer journey mapping workshop: